 But I need to be honest here.
 It’s a good course and gets you over the beginner hump but if you really want to get in on making decent money doing online transcription, you need even better training.

-#2 This is the course I recommend because it covers everything.
-I go into greater detail about this transcription course in this post, so I’ll just go over the highlights:
+#2 The most thorough transcription training course is Transcribe Anywhere.
+It covers everything you need to know about General and Legal transcription, from start to finish.
+In fact, I go into greater detail about this transcription course in this post, so I’ll just go over the highlights here:

 - You’ll learn the right tools…software and headphones that are used by the pros.

 - You’ll learn all about shortcuts and ‘hot keys’ to make you a faster transcriber.

 - You’ll get after-the-class care

 - You’ll discover where to find high-paying clients.

 Both of these courses are great if you’re ready to become a high-paying transcriber.

 Ready To Start with One Of These Online Transcription Jobs?